 However, you might not be aware of the potential dangers lurking in your everyday household products.
-While all of the following substances are “legal” ways to get high, they are no less dangerous, and in some cases, even more so, since all it can take is one dose to kill someone or do serious permanent damage.
+While all of the following substances are “legal” ways to get high, they are no less dangerous, and in some cases, even more so, since all it can take is one dose to kill someone, do serious permanent damage, or create an addiction.

 While anyone can attempt to create these “homemade highs,” children and teenagers are particularly at risk, because they often have far easier access to these items.
 Rather than trying to go out and get illegal drugs, they have not just one but several potential tools to get high sitting in their kitchens and bathrooms.
 They also may be under the false impression that getting high on household products is somehow safer than the alternative.

 While it may be the most unexpected, people have actually been abusing nutmeg since the early 1900s.
 Although it fell out of use for a long time since, nutmeg has recently gained new exposure as a homemade high with the advent of the Internet.